tendermario/tunnelquest-macros/README.md

 ### Prerequisites

+Node must be installed, Windows recommends using the `nvm` [installer](https://github.com/coreybutler/nvm-windows/releases) for PowerShell, but any way you grab Node I'm sure will suffice.

 1. fork or clone this repo
 2. Install dependencies `npm i`
 3. Run the electron server `npm start`